1-800-935-2620 Speak to a Tour Expert

 Koya-san

 Rise early, hop on the train and venture into an important region for Shingon Buddhism.
 Founded in the 8th century by the revered Buddhist saint Kobo Daishi, Koya-san has been a centre for religious activities for over 1200 years.
-On arrival, visit Okuno-in, the mausoleum of Kobo Daishi.
+When you arrive, visit Okuno-in – the mausoleum of Kobo Daishi.
 Your unique accommodation tonight is in one of the many temples still operating here.
 You’ll stay alongside Buddhist monks and follow their routine of evening meditation and morning prayers.
-Temple lodgings, known as shukubo, have facilities similar to Japanese ryokans.
-Rooms are equipped with thin futon mattresses that are spread on tatami mats for a comfortable night's sleep.
 Tonight, enjoy an introduction to shojin ryori, or monastic cuisine, prepared by novice monks.
 Shojin ryori was popularised in Japan in the 13th century by Zen monks from China.
-Shojin ryori is plant-based, and prohibits inclusion of meat and fish, following the teaching that it is wrong to kill living animals.
+Shojin ryori is plant-based and prohibits the inclusion of meat and fish, following the teaching that it is wrong to kill living animals.
 Instead, meals are prepared with seasonable vegetables and wild plants from the mountains.

 Meals: Breakfast Dinner